This reading is also available in PDF.

 operation can be

-ADD, in which case the old selection is extended by the new selection, even if the two selections are non-contiguous;
+selection.add, in which case the old selection is extended by the new selection, even if the two seletions are non-contiguous;

 There are also a few procedures that permit one to select more broadly:

-with that selection?
+selection?
 Only a few things.
 You can fill the interior of the image

-You've seen examples of both commands in the code above.
+You've seen examples of both commands in the example above.
 The third

-selection results in the selection getting filled by the background
+clearing a selection results in the selection getting filled by the

-color.
-In layered images, clearing the selection may reveal images
+background color.
+In layered images, clearing the selection may reveal

 Because designers may not want all of the changes to an image to appear

-piecemeal, GIMP does not automatically update the displayed version
+piecemeal, the GIMP does not automatically update the displayed version

 of the image after one of these commands.
 The updates only become visible